There’s never been a better time to get started

 The session focuses mainly on participant presentations, where entrepreneurs present their business ideas and current challenges.
 The goal of each participant presentation is to help the entrepreneur figure out what the best next step is for his/her startup.
-It is recommended that a moderator/organizer is at hand to keep the discussions effective and on-track.
+It is recommended that a moderator/organizer is at hand to keep the discussions effective and

 - Intro & Principles [10 minutes]